c5shen/EMMA/README.md

 (C) Chengze Shen

-EMMA is an ensemble usage of `MAFFT --add` (particularly, `MAFFT` with `-linsi` option) on large datasets.
-On the MAFFT webpage, `MAFFT-linsi --add` is accurate for adding sequences to an existing alignment, but is only recommended to use for a few hundreds of sequences.
-This project aims to scale `MAFFT-linsi --add` to run on large datasets with several thousands of sequences with similar alignment accuracy.
+EMMA is an ensemble usage of `MAFFT --add` (particularly, `MAFFT` with the `-linsi` option) on large datasets.
+On the MAFFT webpage, `MAFFT-linsi --add` is accurate for adding sequences to an existing alignment but is only recommended for a few hundred of sequences.
+This project aims to scale `MAFFT-linsi --add` to run on large datasets with hundreds of thousands of sequences with similar (and sometimes better) alignment accuracy.

 ----
 News
 ----
 1. (NEW) Checkpoint system!
 Now you can resume from any point if a previous run was interrupted somehow (except for the HMMSearch step, currently in implementation).
-2. (NEW) Now automatically detects input data type/molecule (amino, dna, or rna).
+2. (NEW) Now automatically detects input data type/molecule (`amino`, `dna`, or `rna`).
 3. (NEW) Now has a progress bar for all intermediate steps (for better progress tracking!).